-Celebrity waxworks at Madame Tussauds have been given a festive makeover in support of
+Celebrity waxworks at Madame Tussauds have been given a festive makeover in support of Save the Children.

 Wax figures of Usain Bolt, Albert Einstein, Kate Winslet, Sir Richard Branson and Boris Johnson saw their usual attire replaced with loud Christmas jumpers to show their support for the charity's 'Christmas Jumper Day: Make the world better with a sweater' campaign.